 Even in young couples with normal parental chromosomes, the majority of naturally conceived embryos have an abnormal chromosome count, mostly because the female egg, which should give one copy of each chromosome to the embryo, may give two (leading to a trisomy) or zero (leading to a monosomy) instead.
 This phenomenon is due to non-disjunction of the chromosome pairs and increases exponentially with the age of the woman; it represents the biological background for the steep decrease in fertility and increase in miscarriages in women over the age of 35 years.

-Until 37 years, around 40% of all embryos are genetically healthy; at 40 it's only 20%, and 14% at 42.
+The proportion of genetically healthy embryos is declining continuously, from close to 40% at 35 years to only 20% at 40, and merely 14% (one in seven) at 42.
 It is important to notice that we examined only day 5-embryos (blastocysts), thus Mother Nature helped us to eliminate even more embryos that arrest development between days 3 and 5.

 Above: Spanish investigators examined the effects of transferring only chromosomally normal embryos.
 The effects are impressive (see graph above): even women over 40 can have pregnancy rates around 60% (as opposed to only 20% without PGT-A) and hardly suffer miscarriages.
 Obviously, the prerequisite is to have a suitable embryo at all: